oracle-livelabs/security/oci-kms/simulation-enable-access/simulation-enable-access.md

     ![Autonomous Database](./images/autonomous-database.png "Autonomous Database")

-2. Here you can have two situations. either the database has alreaady restarted, if the Autonomous Database Service has already checked that the key is enabled again.
-But most probably the database is still stopped:
+2. Here you can have two situations.
+Either the database has already restarted, if the Autonomous Database Service has already checked that the key is enabled again.
+Or most probably the database is still stopped:

     ![Stopped Autonomous Database](./images/stopped-adb.png "Stopped Autonomous Database")

-3. So you will try to start the database because the key is enabled again: start again the database by clicking on **More Actions** and **Start**:
+3. So you will start the database because the key is enabled again by clicking on **More Actions** and **Start**:

       ![Start Autonomous Database](./images/re-start.png "Start Autonomous Database")